OpenPerceptionX/Openpilot-Deployment/README.md

-# openpilot_with_two_models
+# Openpilot-Deployment
-openpilot test program by running two onnxmodel on PC
+This repo is tested dual-model deployment solution on CommaTwo device.